Dental Problems in Your Dog, Cat or Ferret

-In Ferrets, poor nutrition of the mother (the Jill) or exceptionally large litters and a lack of dietary calcium all contributes to later dental disease.
-So does feeding dog chow rather than high protein premium low carbohydrate ferret or cat chow to ferret kits (babies) is also an invitation to later health issues.
+In ferrets, poor nutrition of the mother (the jill) or exceptionally large litters or the lack of dietary calcium can all contributes to later dental problems.
+Feeding dog chow rather than a high-protein premium low carbohydrate ferret or cat chow to ferret kits (babies) is also an invitation to later health issues.

 Many products are available to prevent and control tartar and gum disease in pets.
 T/D is a dry food, produced by Hill’s Company.
 It is engineered to reduce plaque and tartar accumulation.
 But if the teeth are already loose, this food may cause the problem to get worse rather than better.

 Another product, C.E.T.
-Chews™ produced by VRx Pharmaceuticals, is a freeze-dried fish treat that provides abrasive cleansing action as well as antibacterial enzymes to combat gingivitis other prescription chew brands are available.
+Chews™ is a freeze-dried fish treat that provides abrasive cleansing action as well as antibacterial enzymes to combat gingivitis other prescription chew brands are available.